mariadb-corporation/dev-example-nosql-listener/README.md

 ### MongoDB Shell <a name="mongodb-shell"></a>

-You can also use the [Mongo Shell client](https://docs.mongodb.com/v4.4/mongo/) to connect to and communicate with MariaDB (via MaxScale).
+You can also use the [Mongo shell client](https://docs.mongodb.com/v4.4/mongo/) to connect to and communicate with MariaDB (via MaxScale).
 You can find more information on how to do so [here](https://github.com/mariadb-corporation/MaxScale/blob/develop/Documentation/Protocols/NoSQL.md#client-authentication).

 ## Using the TODO Application Directly <a name="todo-app"></a>